skit-ai/hiring/devops-engineer-lead/README.md

-# DevOps Engineer Lead Role
+# Senior DevOps Engineer Role

-[Job Description](https://angel.co/company/vernacular-ai/jobs/688446-support-engineer).
-The interview process involves following:
-1. A phone call screening round
-2. Assignment and Hangouts Call
-3. Finally Face to Face Interview in our office

 In this document we keep few questions for assignment rounds.